barryhood/resources/_REACT.md

 ### Dispatch()

-The dispatch() method can be accessed via store.dispatch() or by mapping dispatch to props and using react-redux’s connect() method.
+The dispatch() method can be accessed via store.dispatch() or by mapping dispatch to props and using react-redux's connect() method.

 ### Reducers